-- The notion of comparability requires that like items and events are accounted for in a consistent way through time and by different entities, and that unlike items and events should be accounted for differently. - 17 EFRAG has considered whether the Amendments result in transactions that are: - (a) economically similar being accounted for differently; or - (b) transactions that are economically different being accounted for as if they are similar. - 18 EFRAG acknowledges that there will be a difference in accounting for pension plans among entities with and without a plan event, resulting from the new requirement to use the updated actuarial assumptions to remeasure service cost and net interest on the net defined liability (asset) for the periods after the plan event.
-However, EFRAG considers that this does not reduce comparability because these are two economically different events. - 19 Furthermore, an entity would have to remeasure pension cost for the remaining year for all participants of a plan, including those not affected by the plan event because the requirements apply on a plan-by-plan basis.
-However, EFRAG considers that this is consistent with the general principle of IAS 19 paragraph 57 which requires entities to account for each material plan separately. - EFRAG also acknowledges that remeasured pension expense, including current service cost and net interest on defined benefit liability (asset), after the plan event has taken place, would differ from the pension expense before that plan event.
-However, such plan events are one-off events that impact comparability in general.
-In all cases, the calculation of the pension expense would be affected by the plan event in the following period.
-Moreover, EFRAG considers updating actuarial assumptions and recognising updated pension expense for the periods after plan event, to provide useful information for users of financial statements. - 4821 Furthermore, EFRAG observes that the Amendments address diversity in the accounting for the effects of plan amendments, settlements and curtailments.
-Therefore, in EFRAG's opinion, the Amendments will bring consistency in accounting for current service cost and net interest for the remainder of the annual reporting period after a plan amendment, curtailment or settlement. - 1922 Regarding the transition requirements, EFRAG notes that the Amendments apply prospectively to plan amendments, curtailments, or settlements beginning from the first application taking place on or after 1 January 2019 (note that earlier application is permitted). - 2023 Generally, EFRAG considers retrospective application of new requirements appropriate.
-However, in the case of the Amendments, EFRAG agrees that the benefits from retrospective application are unlikely to exceed the cost of doing so, because:

-- (a) retrospective application would not provide useful trend information to users of financial statements because plan amendments, curtailments and settlements are discrete one-off events; - (b) the amendments may change whether and when an entity remeasures the net defined benefit liability (asset) in accordance with paragraph 99 of IAS 19.
-Accordingly, if the Amendments were applied retrospectively, entities would have to revisit plan amendments, curtailments and settlements that occurred previously and, reassess materiality, and eventually remeasure the net defined benefit liability (asset) as of the date of the changes resultingplan events.
-This would result in changes to the allocation within comprehensive income; and - (c) retrospective application would affect neither total comprehensive income nor the amounts recognised in the statement of financial position for the past periods. - 2124 Therefore, EFRAG's overall assessment is that the Amendments satisfy the comparability criterion.
+- The notion of comparability requires that like items and events are accounted for in a consistent way through time and by different entities, and that unlike items and events should be accounted for differently. - 17 EFRAG has considered whether the Amendments result in transactions that are: - (a) economically similar being accounted for differently; or - (b) transactions that are economically different being accounted for as if they are similar. - 18 EFRAG observes that the Amendments address diversity in the accounting for the effects of plan amendments, settlements and curtailments.
+Therefore, in EFRAG's opinion, the Amendments will bring consistency in accounting for current service cost and net interest for the remainder of the annual reporting period after a plan amendment, curtailment or settlement. - 19 Regarding the transition requirements, EFRAG notes that the Amendments apply prospectively to plan amendments, curtailments, or settlements beginning from the first application taking place on or after 1 January 2019 (note that earlier application is permitted). - 20 Generally, EFRAG considers retrospective application of new requirements appropriate.
+However, in the case of the Amendments, EFRAG agrees that the benefits from retrospective application are unlikely to exceed the cost of doing so, because: - (a) retrospective application would not provide useful trend information to users of financial statements because plan amendments, curtailments and settlements are discrete one-off events; - (b) the amendments may change whether and when an entity remeasures the net defined benefit liability (asset) in accordance with paragraph 99 of IAS 19.
+Accordingly, if the Amendments were applied retrospectively, entities would have to revisit plan amendments, curtailments and settlements that occurred previously and remeasure the net defined benefit liability (asset) as of the date of the changes resulting in changes to the allocation within comprehensive income; and - (c) retrospective application would affect neither total comprehensive income nor the amounts recognised in the statement of financial position for the past periods. - 21 Therefore, EFRAG's overall assessment is that the Amendments satisfy the comparability criterion.